mtth/hdfs/README.rst

 ---

-Sample usage of using a python client to create a file on HDFS, rename it, download it, and finally deleting the remote copy.
+Sample usage of using a python client to create a file on HDFS, rename it, download it locally, and finally delete the remote copy.

 .. code-block:: python